diasdecastro/football-data-analysis/README.md

 ### Next Evolution: **MLOps Transformation**

 The current system is intentionally designed to evolve into a production MLOps platform.
+MLflow is now integrated for experiment tracking and model registry.
 The architecture supports adding:
-- Experiment tracking (MLflow)
+- ✅ Experiment tracking (MLflow)
-- Model versioning and registry
+- ✅ Model versioning and registry (MLflow)
 - Automated retraining pipelines
 - Monitoring and drift detection
 - CI/CD automation